Martinsbl/ble-workshop/tutorial/Part_3.md

 # Part 3: Adding a BLE Service
 In this part we will add a service and a characteristic that we can use to control our servo.
-Adding services and characteristics can be a complex task with a lot of things to consider, such as security aspects, characteristic properties, etc. However, since this workshop is so short we will just power through and skip everything that has to do with security and low-level configurations, and just implement the bare minimum of what we need.
+Adding services and characteristics can be a complex task with a lot of things to consider, such as security aspects, characteristic properties, etc. However, since this workshop is so short we will skip everything that has to do with security and low-level configurations, and just implement the bare minimum of what we need.

-To save time I have taken the liberty of writing almost all the necessary code.
-However, we will go through the process of
+To save time I have taken the liberty of writing almost all the necessary code, but we will go through the details step by step.

 ## Initialize the service